 We think and analyze our perception thanks to the existence of the phenomena.

-In opposition, colors are the materials, paint, and is commonly understood as something colorful.
+In opposition, colors are the materials, paints.
+They are commonly understood as colorful.

-More of this stuff is being developed thanks to the study of it.
+More of this stuff is being developed thanks to the study of color.

 One nurtures the other and it's one of the reasons many things evolve and improve in the world we live in.
 The link between science and creativity has never been better explained than with the study of color and colors.